insideMan15/Textbook-of-Operating-System-Concepts-/ch6/exercise.md

   }
 }
 ```
-Does this “compare and compare-and-swap” idiom work appropriately for implementing spinlocks?
+**Does this “compare and compare-and-swap” idiom work appropriately for implementing spinlocks?
 If so, explain.
-If not, illustrate how the integrity of the lock is compromised.
+If not, illustrate how the integrity of the lock is compromised.**

 **6.12 Some semaphore implementations provide a function getValue() that returns the current value of a semaphore.
-This functionmay, for instance, be invoked prior to calling wait() so that a process will only call wait() if the value of the semaphore is > 0, thereby preventing blocking while waiting for the semaphore.
+This function may, for instance, be invoked prior to calling wait() so that a process will only call wait() if the value of the semaphore is > 0, thereby preventing blocking while waiting for the semaphore.
 For example:**
 ```
   if (getValue(&sem) > 0)
     wait(&sem);